New Leadership: An overview of the best modern leadership styles

 Simon Sinek, author and management coach

-The results clearly demonstrated the positive influence on creativity, social behaviour, happiness and, above all, the performance and commitment of employees.
+The results clearly demonstrated the positive influence on creativity, social behaviour, happiness, and, above all, the performance and commitment of employees.

 • Personal responsibility and self-determined work are promoted.